 Is it possible to protect your organization against the latest iterations of malware and ransomware by manual review of windows registry keys, education on the dangers of .lnk files, and other safeguards?
 Possibly, but it certainly wouldn't be the most pragmatic approach.
 Today's most dangerous cybercrime attacks are more likely than ever before to appear like normal, innocent components of your company's network—even to a well-trained eye.

 Today's security landscape demands smarter, more efficient solutions to monitor all aspects of your files, beyond signatures and surface appearances.
 With the help of CimTrak, security pros gain the ability to understand malicious changes to Windows Registry keys, critical system file contents, and other key hiding places the moment they occur.
-Not only can you achieve total oversight, you can fully remediate changes from the administrative console.
+Not only can you achieve total oversight, but you can also fully remediate changes from the administrative console.